Find Your Plant Protein Sources Here – Dr. Sebi Nutritional Guide

-Science supports that people only need 10 percent of their total daily calories be from protein.
-A vegan diet easily supplies that percentage.
+Science supports that people only need 10 percent of a recommended 2000 total daily calories to be from protein.
+A plant based diet easily supplies that percentage.

 The recommended daily allowance for both men and women is .8 grams of protein for every kilogram, or .37 grams of protein for every pound of body weight.

 Under this guideline a person weighing 170lbs should eat 63 grams of vegan protein a day.
 You can check if you are consuming the daily recommended allowance of vegan protein by using the NLE Vegan Protein Calculator.